progressdb/ProgressDB/server/README.md

   - Old records without envelopes are treated as plaintext.
   - Full-message encrypted records continue to be supported; field-level and full-message modes are mutually exclusive per deployment.
 - Operational notes:
-  - Key: single symmetric key via `PROGRESSDB_ENCRYPTION_KEY` or config.
+  - Note: local symmetric key support has been removed; use an external KMS instead.
+See `server/docs/kms.md`.
-  - Rotation: plan a re-encrypt migration; envelopes allow in-place rotation with versioning (e.g., add `_kid`).
+  - Rotation: use KMS rotation procedures; the KMS rewraps DEKs and updates metadata.
-  - Performance: path matching and per-field crypto add overhead; cache compiled path matchers.
+  - Performance: per-field crypto adds overhead; benchmark and cache matchers as needed.

 Examples
 - Minimal `.env`:
   - `PROGRESSDB_ADDR=0.0.0.0:8080`
   - `PROGRESSDB_DB_PATH=./data/progressdb`
-  - `PROGRESSDB_ENCRYPTION_KEY=REPLACE_WITH_YOUR_KEY`
+  - Encryption: configure and run an external KMS.
+See `server/docs/kms.md` for examples and runbook.

 Metrics
 - Prometheus endpoint: `GET /metrics` (default registry via promhttp).